AdobeDocs/audience-manager.it-IT/help/using/reporting/audience-optimization-reports/metadata-files-intro/datafiles-intro.md

 ---
 description: Un file di dati contiene dati su impression, clic o conversione.
-Se formattati correttamente, puoi importare questi dati in Audience Manager e utilizzarli nei rapporti di Audience Optimization e per i file di registro fruibili.
+Una volta formattati correttamente, puoi importare questi dati in Audience Manager e utilizzarli nei rapporti di Audience Optimization e per i file di registro fruibili.
 Formattare i file di dati in base alle specifiche di questa sezione.
 seo-description: A data file contains impression, click, or conversion data.
 When formatted properly, you can import this data into Audience Manager and use it in the Audience Optimization reports and for Actionable Log Files.
 Format your data files according to the specifications in this section.
 seo-title: Data Files for Audience Optimization Reports and Actionable Log Files
 solution: Audience Manager